George Floyd death anniversary: Reckoning with police violence in limbo

 Chauvin also pleaded guilty to a federal civil rights charge, admitting that keeping his knee on Floyd’s neck resulted in his death.
 In that case, he received a concurrent sentence of 21 years.
 The three others were also convicted of violating Floyd’s rights and got much shorter sentences.

 Around the world, protests against racial violence and police brutality erupted after Floyd's murder, reigniting the Black Lives Matter movement.
 Videos circulated on social media of U.S. police using tear gas and less-lethal munitions like rubber bullets, which fueled calls for accountability.
-That accountability so far has largely come in the form of settlements in lawsuits.
+That accountability so far has largely come in the form of civil settlements.

 New York City found 146 officers had committed misconduct at protests including excessive force and violence like one officer who drove a car into protesters.
 Independent reviews in Philadelphia, Minneapolis and Los Angeles also found those departments had mishandled their responses.

 In some cities, a handful of officers were fired.
-Some have even faced criminal charges: In Austin, Texas, 19 officers were charged in a grand jury indictment.
+Some faced criminal charges: In Austin, Texas, 19 officers were indicted by a grand jury.
 But few have been convicted.

 Minneapolis has agreed to millions of dollars in settlements with people who alleged they were victims of excessive police force during unrest that followed Floyd’s killing, which included the burning of a police station.
-But few officers faced disciplinary action over their conduct.
+But few officers faced disciplinary action.

 In 2020, the George Floyd Justice In Policing Act, a piece of federal legislation, showed some signs of promise.
 It would ban chokeholds and no-knock warrants, like the one that enabled Louisville police to kill Breonna Taylor.
 It would also create a database listing officers who were disciplined for gross misconduct, among other measures.